 Magento 2 checkout features

 Magento has addressed most of the above issues with the Magento 2 checkout.
 While it is not perfect, it is a big improvement.

 Two steps to the process

 The previously clunky six steps have been reduced to two.
 This makes the process simpler, especially on mobile and tablet.
-Although the same amount of information is being requested from the customer, the method for collection has been significantly improved.
+Although the same amount of information is being requested by the customer, the method for collection has been significantly improved.

 Guest checkout as default